-Consider a 50 year old couple in the 33% tax bracket who wishes to retire in 10 years.
+Let’s explore this via a hypothetical example.
+Consider a 50-year-old couple in the 33% tax bracket who wishes to retire in 10 years.
 Their mortgage has $400,000 remaining and each is eligible to contribute $20,500 a year to their 401(k).
 Should they prepay the mortgage or maximize their qualified plan contributions?
 By maxing out the 401(k), the couple would have a nest egg of $625,000 at the end of ten years assuming an 8% rate of return.
 That is more than enough to pay off the balance of their mortgage, which at the end of 10 years would be approximately $175,000.
 In addition, the couple would have recognized a tax savings of nearly $60,000 from the mortgage interest and approximately $135,000 from 401(k) contributions.
 Alternatively, they could use the would-be 401(k) contributions to prepay the mortgage for 6 years.
 This gives them 4 years to save prior to retirement.
-If they earn 8% they end up with a paid off mortgage and $402,000 and a lot less in tax deductions.
+If they earn 8% they end up with a paid-off mortgage and $402,000 and a lot less in tax deductions.

-Even if you are maxing out retirement account contributions, investing money in a taxable account may be smarter than paying off the mortgage early.
-A client who made a $110,000 profit on the sale of his home wanted to use the entire amount towards the purchase of a new $435,000 home in hopes of paying it off sooner.
-However, by financing the cost of the new home and investing the $110,000 over 20 years, our client would end up with approximately $520,000 (assumes 8% rate of return).
+To explore this example a bit further: Even if you are maxing out retirement account contributions, investing money in a taxable account may be smarter than paying off the mortgage early.
+Take the case of a client who made a $110,000 profit on the sale of their home and wanted to use the entire amount towards the purchase of a new $435,000 home with the goal of paying it off more quickly.
+However, by financing the cost of the new home and investing the $110,000 over 20 years, our client would end up with approximately $520,000 (assuming an 8% rate of return).
 This would allow the remaining mortgage of approximately $200,000 to be paid off while leaving over $300,000 for future use.

-Finally, don’t pay off that mortgage if the majority of your payments are tax deductible.
-Assuming a 33% tax bracket, the after tax cost of a 6% mortgage is about 4%.
-If you can earn greater than 4% after tax, you are better off keeping the mortgage.
+As a final caveat: it is best to avoid paying off your mortgage early if the majority of your payments are tax-deductible.
+Assuming a 33% tax bracket, the after-tax cost of a 6% mortgage is about 4%.
+If you can earn greater than 4% after-tax, you are better off keeping the mortgage.